emanuelefalbo/HessFit/README.md

 build_4Smart.py -f1 file.log -f2 file.fchk -m mean -path $g09root
 ```
 it returns two files **GauHarm.gjf** and **GauHarm.gjf**, which are the
 necessary input files for **smart_harmonic**.
-Info about the positional argument are given as:
+Info about the positional argument can be obtained as follows:
 ```
 usage: build_4Smart.py [-h] [-f1 LOG_FILE] [-f2 FCHK_FILE] [-m {all,mea